 And we can validate using the same test as above.

-Zymkey's time value is not settable directly from the Raspberry Pi.
-Instead RTC accuracy is monitored and maintained from the Zymbit cloud.
-An optional OEM time reference appliance is also available.
-Contact Zymbit sales for more details.
+Zymkey’s time value is not settable directly by applications that are running on Pi.
+Instead RTC accuracy is monitored and maintained by the Zymkey software suite.